EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Text

-At this point we are ready for handling the content of the review.
-In order to feed the text sequences to our models, several steps need to be taken.
-Firstly, some text pre-processing is needed to clean up the texts and make them as simple as possible.
-Then, the text sequences need to be vectorized from words into numbers, so our models can understand them and train on them.
+At this point, we need to deal with the `content` of the review.
+This is because it often contains unwanted characters.
+Such as punctuation, emojis, and characters repeated many times.
+To address this, we first pre-process the text to clean it up.
+Then, we convert the words into numbers through a process called text vectorization.
+This is because our models operate with numerical data, not text.

 ## Text Pre-Processing

-The text pre-processing is done in the [`text_preprocessing.ipynb`](text_preprocessing.ipynb).
+The text pre-processing is done in: [`text_preprocessing.ipynb`](TEXT/text_preprocessing.ipynb).

 The pre-processing goes as follows:
-- Load the cleaned dataset.
+- We load the cleaned dataset [`cleaned_data.csv`](DATA/cleaned_data.csv).
-- Modify the text using several techniques (turn text into lowercase, replace emojis, fix contractions, remove unwanted numbers, punctuations and symbols, lemmatize) to be ready for vectorization.
+- We clean up the text using several techniques (turn the text into lowercase, replace emojis, remove repeated characters) to be ready for vectorization.

-The pre-processed Dataframe is saved in the [`preprocessed_text.csv`](preprocessed_text.csv) file.
+The pre-processed dataset is saved as: [`preprocessed_text.csv`](DATASETS/preprocessed_text.csv) file.

 ## From Words to Numbers